Home/Calculators/Jumbo Reverse Mortgage

 High-Value Homes, No FHA Cap

-For homes above $1,249,125, a HECM caps your proceeds.
+For homes above $1,249,125, a HECM caps your proceeds at the FHA limit.
 A jumbo (proprietary) reverse mortgage uses your full home value — and includes a growing line of credit.
-Compare both options side by side with verified numbers.
+No FHA cap.
+Age 55+.

 Verified vs. Quantum LOS Age 55+ eligible Real LOS-verified estimates LOC growth modeled CRMP-verified